jeremytammik/tbc/a/1807_createviaoffset.md

 ### Dashboards and CreateViaOffset

+An inconclusive struggle to use CurveLoop.CreateViaOffset leads us once again to thank the powers that be for the integer-based 2D Boolean Clipper library, and some thoughs on project dashboards:

 ####<a name="2"></a> Extracting Data for Project Dashboard

 **Question:**

-We are having a few discussions with an engineering firm who are investigating whether or not some parts of their project management procedures can be automated.
-Today they provide an overview using PowerBI on project progression by combining data from financials, project controlling (hours, job packages etc.) and the likes.
+We are investigating whether some parts of our project management procedures can be automated.
+Today, we create an overview using PowerBI on project progression by combining data from financials, project controlling (hours, job packages etc.) and the likes.
 However, progress on the content and completion of design tasks is done manually with input from the project manager, making it difficult to track progress directly.

-The assumption is that many of their graphic files such as .dwg contains data that describes how many documents that have been created or how many tasks have been completed.
-If they are able to extract these data somehow it could be build into some tool that could provide a overview.
+The assumption is that many of our graphic files such as .dwg contain data that describes how many documents that have been created and how many tasks have been completed.
+If can to extract this data, it could be built into some tool to provide an overview.

-Let’s imagine they are preparing a renovation of a building and they know they have to complete a set number of PI diagrams, as part of the overall design, if they can easily extract this information from the .dwg files they are able to add this to the PowerBi datasets to be included in the overall reporting.
+Let’s imagine we are preparing a renovation of a building and know that we have to complete a set number of PI diagrams as part of the overall design.
+If this information can easily be extracted from the .dwg files, we could add this to the PowerBI datasets to be included in the overall reporting.

-Today many projects are running smoothly due to experienced project leaders.
-They would like to create smooth systems to support the process as well as mitigate the risk of being able to attract senior or skilled enough people to handle the project.
+Today, many projects are running smoothly due to experienced project leaders.
+We would like to create smooth systems to support the process as well as mitigate the risk of not being able to attract senior or skilled enough people to handle the project.

-Me and my colleagues have tried to investigate whether or not information/lists/drawing overviews from Revit and AutoCad can be exported into something like .csv .xlsx or similar user/human friendly format.
-Until now we have not been able to answer the questions.
-We have talked with 3 different people from AutoDesk chat support and read several of your blog post answers.
+We tried to investigate whether or not information/lists/drawing overviews from Revit and AutoCAD can be exported into something like .csv, .xlsx and similar user/human friendly formats.
+Until now, we have not been able to answer this question.
+We have talked with different people from Autodesk chat support and read several of your blog post answers.

 Could you somehow simplify this for me?
 Is it at all possible to generally export overview of the content of a dwg file in a simple format readable for other applications?